asplake/agendashift-open/resources/15-minute-foto.md

 Except for the Adaptive Organisation Workshop, all of those use 15-minute FOTO by default; a shorter, Foundation-style exercise may be used in its place.

-Academy [subscribers and supporters][store] have access (via the [premium resources] page) to a slightly expanded deck formatted in the Adademy's house style.
+Academy [subscribers and supporters][store] have access (via the [premium resources] page) to an introductory video and a slightly expanded facilitation deck formatted in the Adademy's house style.

 ## Video